Daddiu/GodotAdMob-UMP/README.md

 <h3>HOW TO INSTALL</h3>

-- Go to the [release](https://github.com/Daddiu/GodotAdMob-UMP/edit/Daddiu-readmework/README.md) tab, choose the version and download both the GodotAdMob-UMP and admob-godotlib zips.
+- Go to the [release](https://github.com/Daddiu/GodotAdMob-UMP/edit/Daddiu-readmework/README.md) tab, choose the version and download both the GodotAdMob-UMP and admob-godotlib zips
 - Install the Android Build Template from "Project" -> "Install Android Build Template" if you haven't already (more about it [here](https://docs.godotengine.org/en/stable/tutorials/export/android_custom_build.html))
 - Unzip the contents of the GodotAdMob-UMP package into your project's ``` res://android/plugins ``` folder
 - Unzip the contents of the admob-godotlib package into your project's root folder
 - Go to on the Project -> Export... -> Android -> Options
-  - Under "Custom Build" check that "Use Custom Build" is checked.
+  - Under "Custom Build" check that "Use Custom Build" is checked
-  - under "Plugins" check that "GodotAdMob" is checked.
+  - under "Plugins" check that "GodotAdMob" is checked
-  - Under "Permissions" check that "Access Network State" and "Internet" are both checked.
+  - Under "Permissions" check that "Access Network State" and "Internet" are both checked
-- Edit ```res://android/build/AndroidManifest.xml``` to add your appID.
+- Edit ```res://android/build/AndroidManifest.xml``` to add your appID
   > [!NOTE]
   > In Godot 3 .xml files aren't visible from the editor, you should open it from your OS file explorer